 'Will keep best interests in mind': US on foreign students' visa move

-Washington, July 08: The US on Tuesday convayed to India that it will keep best interests of Indians in mind and mitigate the impact of new visa rules that discourage international students, majority of whom are Indians to stay back in the US.
+Washington, July 08: The US on Tuesday conveyed to India that it will keep best interests of Indians in mind and mitigate the impact of new visa rules that discourage international students, majority of whom are Indians to stay back in the US.

-India had raised with the US its decision to withdraw US visas from foreign students whose courses moved fully online even as the two countries held extensive talks covering a range of issues like ongoing threats to the rules-based international order as well as situation in the Indo-Pacific region.
+India had raised concern with the US its decision to withdraw US visas from foreign students whose courses moved fully online even as the two countries held extensive talks covering a range of issues like ongoing threats to the rules-based international order as well as situation in the Indo-Pacific region.

 Shringla raised the issue following which the US side said they will keep the best interests of the Indian students in mind and would try and mitigate the impact of the decision.